Meet Marcos de Alvarez Sanchez - Backstory Scene 1

 Esteban sighed behind him and relaxed his grip on Marcos’s arm.

 “It doesn’t matter,” Roberto replied.
 “You can’t change it.
 Keep your head down and just do what’s expected of you.
-How often do I have to say it?”
+How often do I have to tell you?”

 Marcos’s shoulders slumped.
 He couldn’t change anything.
 He couldn’t even help one of his favorite teachers.
 His life didn’t matter.